Skip to content

 Biography

-Internationally known as “Africa’s Iron Lady,” President Johnson Sirleaf is a leading promoter of freedom, peace, justice, women’s empowerment, and democratic rule.
-She led Liberia through reconciliation and recovery following the nation’s decade-long civil war as well as through its Ebola crisis, winning international acclaim for achieving economic, social, and political change.
+Internationally known as “Africa’s Iron Lady,” Nobel Laureate Ellen Johnson Sirleaf is a leading promoter of freedom, peace, justice, women’s empowerment, and democratic rule.
+As Africa’s first democratically elected female head of state, she led Liberia through reconciliation and recovery following the nation’s decade-long civil war as well as the Ebola crisis, winning international acclaim for achieving economic, social, and political change.
+Recognised as a global leader for women’s empowerment, she was awarded the prestigious Nobel Prize for Peace in 2011.
+She is the recipient of the Presidential Medal of Freedom — the United States’ highest civilian award — for her personal courage and unwavering commitment to expanding freedom and improving the lives of Africans.
+Her many honours also include the Grand Croix of the Légion d’Honneur, France’s highest public distinction.

-In June 2016, President Johnson Sirleaf was elected the first female chairperson of the Economic Community of West African States (ECOWAS).
-In May 2012, she was appointed co-chair of the UN Secretary General’s High-Level Panel of Eminent Persons on the Post-2015 Development Agenda, tasked with crafting a roadmap for global recovery and sustainable development – the Sustainable Development Goals.
+Over a 12-month term beginning in June 2016, Sirleaf served as the first female chairperson of the Economic Community of West African States (ECOWAS).
+In May 2012, she was appointed co-chair of the United Nations Secretary General’s High-Level Panel of Eminent Persons on the Post-2015 Development Agenda.
+The panel is tasked with crafting a roadmap for global recovery and sustainable development.

-Prior to her presidency, she served as assistant administrator of the United Nations Development Programme and as director of its Regional Bureau of Africa, with the rank of assistant secretary-general of the United Nations, a post she resigned to contest the 1997 presidential elections.
-She was the first African woman vice president of Citibank, assigned to the Nairobi office.
+Prior to her first campaign for the presidency, Sirleaf served as assistant administrator of the United Nations Development Programme and as director of its Regional Bureau of Africa, with the rank of assistant secretary-general of the United Nations, a post she resigned to contest the 1997 presidential election.
+After coming in second, she went into self-imposed exile in neighbouring Côte d’Ivoire.
+While in exile, she established a venture capital vehicle for African entrepreneurs and founded Measuagoon, a Liberian community development NGO.

-President Johnson Sirleaf has been awarded honorary doctorates by more than 15 institutions, including Tilburg University (Netherlands), the Nigerian Defence Academy, the University of Massachusetts Medical School, Harvard University, Rutgers University, Yale University, Georgetown University, the University of Abeokuta (Nigeria), the University of Minnesota, Furman University of South Carolina, Brown University, Indiana University, Dartmouth College, Concordia University, Langston University, Spelman College, and Marquette University.
+Sirleaf has been awarded honorary doctorates by more than 15 institutions, including Tilburg University (Netherlands), the Nigerian Defence Academy, the University of Massachusetts Medical School, Harvard University, Rutgers University, Yale University, Georgetown University, the University of Abeokuta (Nigeria), the University of Minnesota, Furman University of South Carolina, Brown University, Indiana University, Dartmouth College, Concordia University, Langston University, Spelman College and Marquette University.

-Born Ellen Eugenia Johnson, she is the granddaughter of a traditional chief renowned in western Liberia and a market woman from the southeast.
-She holds a master’s in public administration from Harvard University’s Kennedy School of Government, a degree in accounting from Madison Business College in Wisconsin, and a diploma from the University of Colorado’s Economics Institute.
+Born Ellen Eugenia Johnson, Sirleaf is the granddaughter of a traditional chief of renown in western Liberia and a market woman from the Southeast.
+U.S.-educated, she holds a master’s in public administration from Harvard University’s Kennedy School of Government.
+She also earned a degree in accounting at Madison Business College in Wisconsin and received a diploma from the University of Colorado’s Economics Institute.

 Areas of interest